Hessra-Labs/hessra-sdk.rs/hessra-token/README.md

 ## Features

-- **Token creation**: Create new tokens with configurable time settings
+- **Token creation**: Create new tokens with configurable time settings and operations
 - **Token verification**: Verify tokens without contacting the authorization server
 - **Token attestation**: Add service node attestations to tokens
 - **WASM compatibility**: Can be compiled to WebAssembly for use in browsers (via the `wasm` feature)